Accessory-Search/Accessory-Search/README.md

 # Accessory Search

-This repo has the accessory annotation for the paper "JEDI: Joint accEssory Discovery and re-Identification (JEDI) for Accessory Search".
+This repo has the accessory annotation and accessory search leaderboard proposed by "JEDI: Joint accEssory Discovery and re-Identification (JEDI) for Accessory Search".
 Including:

 * the annotation of Accessory-Market.